atdma/marmotmaster/README.md

 - **💀 Self-Destruct Mode** - Clients can delete themselves.
 Perfect for when things get hot.
 - **📡 Broadcast Commands** - Send the same command to all clients at once.
 Mass orchestration, baby!
 - **🔄 Auto-Reconnect** - Clients automatically reconnect if the connection drops.
 Set it and forget it.
-- **🔐 UI Password Protection** - Password protect the web UI with bcrypt hashing.
-Clients can still connect without authentication.
+- **🔐 Session-Based Authentication** - Secure session tokens with 24-hour expiration.
+No passwords in URLs!
+- **✍️ Request Signing** - All commands are signed with HMAC-SHA256.
+Clients verify signatures before executing.

 ---